Europe has to grow out of mindset that its problems are world's problems: Jaishankar | Law-Order

 ''If I were to take Europe collectively which has been singularly silent on many things which were happening, for example in Asia, you could ask why would anybody in Asia trust Europe on anything at all,'' he said.

-Jaishankar said India condemned the killings in Bucha in Ukraine and favored an investigation into it as well.
+Jaishankar said India condemned the killings in Bucha in Ukraine and favoured an investigation into it as well.

+''First of all you are mischaracterising our position, for example when Bucha happened, we condemned Bucha and we actually asked for an investigation into Bucha,'' he said in reply to a question.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)